 The custom category hosts can be specified via some host-based rules.
 The host-based rules will be used to perform substring matching on some of the flow information:

 - HTTP Host

 If a match is found, the flow category will be set to the corresponding matching category.
-These rules can be configured from the Categories page.
+These rules can be configured from the Categories tab.

-By clicking “Edit Hosts” it’s possible to define some hosts which will be considered as part of the category.
+By clicking “Edit Rules” it’s possible to define some rules to match hosts and associate them to the category.